Daniel Freeman: Physician and soldier

 Freeman was born in Preble County, Ohio, and was raised in Genesee County, New York, and Knox County, Illinois.
 While he was a young man, his family moved frequently, to Iowa and Illinois before settling in Beatrice, Nebraska Territory.
 He was a graduate of a medical institute in Cincinnati, Ohio, and practiced medicine in Ottawa, Illinois.
 He enlisted in the 17th Illinois Volunteer Infantry Regiment during the Civil War.

 Homesteader

-The grave of Daniel and Agnes Freeman at the Homestead National Monument of America.
+The grave of Daniel and Agnes Freeman at the Homestead National Historical Park.

 On May 20, 1862, President Abraham Lincoln signed the Homestead Act, which gave adults 160 acre of land if they filed paperwork and paid a small fee.
 The homesteader was required to build a 12x14-foot dwelling and farm the land for five years or plant trees.

 Although the land was cheap or free, many homesteaders did not last five years because of the blizzards, drought, disease, plagues of locusts, and loneliness on the open prairies.
 January 1, 1863, was the day the Homestead Act went into effect.
 Freeman may have been a scouter for the Union Army, and he said that he was leaving for St. Louis that morning for military duty.
 Freeman persuaded a clerk to open the land office just after midnight so he could file his claim.